 The agriculture industry is the largest contributor to greenhouse gas emissions in the country.
 Significant quantities of methane, nitrous oxide, and carbon dioxide are generated from livestock farming and horticulture.
-Research into how to reduce these emissions is continually being done, however more work is still required in order to develop safe and reliable methods of reducing methane that can be used on farms while maintaining integrity in the farming practices in New Zealand.
+Research into how to reduce these emissions while maintaining integrity in the country’s farming practices is continually being done.